Nitr4m12/spla2n-files/README.md

 # Building

 Follow the installation instructions on https://botw.link/contribute, replacing botw's nso for splatoon's nso.
+This will only work with the 1.0.0 executable.

 # DISCLAIMER
 As of now, this repository is **not** for a full-decompilation of Splatoon 2.
 This is mostly meant to help in decompilation of libraries for which Splatoon 2 has symbols for, such as [xlink2](https://github.com/Nitr4m12/xlink2).
 If you'd like to start a decompilation project using this repository as a base, you're welcome to fork it and tweak it as you like.